2025–26 Davidson Wildcats men's basketball team

-The 2025–26 Davidson Wildcats men's basketball team represents Davidson College during the 2025–26 NCAA Division I men's basketball season.
-The Wildcats are led by fourth-year head coach Matt McKillop, and play their home games at the John M. Belk Arena located in Davidson, North Carolina as members of the Atlantic 10 Conference (A-10).
+The 2025–26 Davidson Wildcats men's basketball team represented Davidson College during the 2025–26 NCAA Division I men's basketball season.
+The Wildcats were led by fourth-year head coach Matt McKillop, and played their home games at the John M. Belk Arena located in Davidson, North Carolina as members of the Atlantic 10 Conference (A-10).

 Previous season

 The Wildcats finished the 2024–25 season 17–16, 6–12 in A-10 play, to finish in twelfth place.
-As a 12th seed, they defeated Richmond in the first round of the A-10 tournament, before losing to Saint Louis in the second round.
+As a 12 seed, they defeated Richmond in the first round of the A-10 tournament, before losing to Saint Louis in the second round.

+Preseason

+On September 30, 2025, the Atlantic 10 Conference released their preseason poll.
+Davidson was picked to finish eleventh in the conference.